AidanHilt/PersonalMonorepo/atils/docs/kubernetes.md

 ## secrets
 Commands for interacting with Kubernetes secrets

-### decode
+### action
+Which actions to use on a secret

-Decodes and pretty prints all the keys in a given secret
+`decode`: Decodes and pretty prints all the keys in a given secret

 #### Arguments
-secret_name: The name of the secret to operate on --namespace NAMESPACE, -n NAMESPACE: The namespace of the secret to operate on.
+`secret_name`: The name of the secret to operate on `--namespace NAMESPACE, -n NAMESPACE`: The namespace of the secret to operate on.
 Defaults to the current namespace